U.S. Army Forces Command Best Squad Competition 2023 Day 3

 |0

-This work, U.S. Army Forces Command Best Squad Competition 2023 Day 3, by SPC Jaidon Novinska, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Forces Command Best Squad Competition 2023 Day 3 [Image 5 of 5], by PFC Elijah Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT